A young professional man looks up toward the sky as he walks down a street.

 6 Ways to Reduce Your Risk of Identity Theft

-1. If you think your personal data has been stolen, immediately report it to your financial institution.
+1. If you think thieves have stolen your personal data, immediately report it to your financial institution.

 2. Be mindful of where and how you share personal data and check the privacy settings on your online accounts.